-NewYork-Presbyterian, one of the nations leading hospitals as a training center for our chaplains.
+NewYork-Presbyterian, one of the nations leading hospitals, is a training center for our chaplains.
 NewYork-Presbyterian Hospital (NYPH) is 2,369-bed academic health care network providing services at five campuses.
 It is the largest hospital in New York and one of the most comprehensive health care institutions in the world.
 In July 2010 U.S. News and World Report designated NYPH as 6th on its national “Honor Roll” of hospitals for the fifth straight year.
 The five NYPH campuses are Columbia University Medical Center, Weill Cornell Medical Center, Morgan Stanley Children’s Hospital of New York, Westchester Division and the Allen Hospital.
-We collaborate with their with their incredible Pastoral Care Department led by The Rev. Dr. Beth Faulk Glover by providing Contemplative Chaplains for their sites.
+We collaborate with their Pastoral Care Department led by The Rev. Dr. Beth Faulk Glover by providing Contemplative Chaplains for their sites.
 We also work with Dr. Craig Blinderman, the Director of the Palliative Care Service, providing training and support to the Palliative Care team.

-We provide our student chaplains for the patients and staff in its hospice residence, nursing homes and to its home care patients and families.
-The nurse manager of their hospice residence has said that our chaplains “transform the whole residence.
+We provide our student contemplative caregivers to the patients and staff in its hospice residence, in patient unit, nursing homes, and to its home care patients and families.
+The nurse manager of their hospice residence states that our caregivers “transform the whole residence.
 When they are here, we all feel held.”